Skip to Main Content

 Organisational oversight

-Organisations require governance systems that support the role of the MSO and provide opportunities to escalate medicines concerns effectively.
+Organisations require governance systems that support the effectiveness of the role of the MSO and provide opportunities to escalate medicines concerns effectively.
+The medicines safety committee (or equivalent) plays an important part in this.
+Things to consider:

 MSOs new to post may find the following actions helpful: